 Escuela de Arte Útil, a commissioned art project for the exhibition Tania Bruguera: Talking to Power / Hablándole al Poder, is organized in collaboration with YBCA Fellows, California College of the Arts, San Francisco Art Institute, the University of California, Berkeley, San Francisco State University, and the Asociación de Arte Útil.

 YBCA Exhibitions 16–17 are made possible in part by:

-YBCA Exhibitions 2016–2017 are made possible, in part, by: Mike Wilkins and Sheila Duignan, Meridee Moore and Kevin King, and the Creative Ventures Council.
+Mike Wilkins and Sheila Duignan, Meridee Moore and Kevin King, The Andy Warhol Foundation for the Visual Arts, and The Creative Ventures Council.

 Free First Tuesdays underwritten by Directors Forum Members.

 Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.

 Lead Image: Tania Bruguera, Tatlin’s Whisper #6 (Havana Version), 2009.
 Courtesy Studio Bruguera.